Sholofly/lghorizon/README.md

 ### DISCLAIMER:

 - Remove Arris DCX960 first!
-- It's not in HACS yet, So manual installation required. (it's just download and copy paste)
+- Add this repository to your custom repositories in HACS
-- It only supports Ziggo, Magenta, UPC, Virgin (IE) until I figured out the login sequences for Telenet and Virgin media (GB)
+- It only supports Ziggo, Magenta, UPC, Virgin (IE) and Telenet (BE)
 - It doesn't support services yet
 - It doesn't support recordings yet
 - Submit feature requests and errors here: https://github.com/Sholofly/lghorizon/